José Muñoz Cortés

-Brother José (Joseph) Muñoz Cortés (a privately tonsure monk Ambrose; 13 May 1948, in Santiago, Chile – 30/31 October 1997, in Athens, Greece) was an Orthodox monk, and the keeper of a revered copy of the Panagia Portaitissa (Iveron Icon), in Montreal, Canada.
+José Muñoz Cortés (13 May 1948 – 31 October 1997) was an Orthodox monk, and the keeper of a revered copy of the Panagia Portaitissa (Iveron Icon), in Montreal, Canada.
+After being tonsured a monk, he took the monastic name Ambrose.

 Early life

-Muñoz was born in Chile into a pious Roman Catholic family of Spanish descent.
+Muñoz was born in Chile into a pious Roman Catholic family of mainly Spanish descent, though he had an English grandmother.
 When Muñoz was 12, he became acquainted with local Archbishop Leontius (Filippovich), and under his influence Muñoz was baptized into the Russian Orthodox Church Outside Russia two years later, with his mother's consent.